 They also told the Indians that America owned their land and offered military protection in exchange for peace.

-In late September, however, they encountered the Teton Sioux who weren’t as accommodating and tried to stop the Corps’ boats and demanded a toll payment.
-But they were no match for the military might of the Corps and moved on.
+In late September, however, they encountered the Teton Sioux, who weren’t as accommodating and tried to stop the Corps’ boats and demanded a toll payment.
+But they were no match for the military might of the Corps, and soon moved on.

 In early November, the Corps came across villages of friendly Mandan and Minitari Indians near present-day Washburn, North Dakota, and decided to set up camp downriver for the winter along the banks of the Missouri River.

 The Corps spent the next five months at Fort Mandan hunting, forging and making canoes, ropes, leather clothing and moccasins while Clark prepared new maps.
-According to Clark’s journal, the men were in good health overall – other than those suffering from venereal disease they may have caught from Indian women.
+According to Clark’s journal, the men were in good health overall, other than those suffering from venereal disease.

 Sacagawea had been kidnapped by Hidatsa Indians at age 12 and then sold to Charbonneau.
 Lewis and Clark hoped she could help them communicate with any Shoshone they’d encounter on their journey.